risclite/verilog-divider/README.md

    My assumed critical path is 25 ns.
 I will try to set STAGE_LIST to 32'b0000_0000_1000_0001_0000_0010_0001_0001.

    It is not linear and try to make even.
+It is possible to use only 5~6 stages to complete a 32 bit/32 bit calculation.